 The SIGMA is a 74 question general knowledge questionnaire and can be written free of charge.
 Sample exams (SIGMA) can be found online at www.policeprep.com.
 Preparation books may also be available in the law enforcement section of libraries, bookstores, and e-retailers.

 When is the next information session?

-Information sessions are traditionally held one day prior to the SIGMA/POPAT testing dates.
-Due to COVID-19, in-person information sessions have been temporarily suspended; an online equivalent can be viewed here.
+Information sessions are traditionally held near SIGMA/POPAT testing dates.
+An online equivalent can be viewed here.